pokemzok/parkandrest-kotlin/README.md

 # How to run
 You should not encounter any errors during any of those steps.
 ## First run
-1. Make sure docker is running.
+1. Make sure docker is running
-2. Run docker/docker-up.bat.
+2. Run docker/docker-up.bat
-3. Run docker/docker-rabbit-config.bat.
+3. Run docker/docker-rabbit-config.bat
 4. Run run/build.bat
 5. Create parkandrest database (connect to postgresql database and run run/create-db.sql script)
 6. Run run/init-db.bat
 7. Run run/dev-deploy.bat
 ## Regular run
-1. Make sure that docker is running.
+1. Make sure that docker is running
-2. Make sure that all three containers are running.
+2. Make sure that all three containers are running
 2. Run run/build.bat
 3. Run run/dev-deploy.bat